40+ Important Healthcare Industry Statistics & Facts

 37. The demand for medical cannabis in Germany keeps expanding every year.

 Cannabis flowers are the most wanted cannabis product.
 The import of 20.77 tons of cannabis was approved in 2019.
-For 2020 the figure was lower (16 tons), consequently causing problems in meeting with patients’ demands.
+For 2020 the figure was lower (16 tons), consequently causing problems in meeting patients’ demands.

 38. Numerous types of health statistics report that the highest number of medical marijuana patients are from California.